-- Sutter Instrument Company, a division of Sutter Instrument Corporation, limits the warranty on this instrument to repair and replacement of defective components for one year after the date of shipment, provided the instrument has been operated in accordance with the instructions outlined in this manual. - Abuse, misuse, or unauthorized repairs will void this warranty. - Limited warranty work will be performed only at the factory. - The cost of shipment both ways is to be borne by the user. - The limited warranty is as stated above and no implied or inferred liability for direct or consequential damages is intended.
+- Sutter Instrument Company, a division of Sutter Instrument Corporation, limits the warranty on this instrument to repair and replacement of defective components for two years from date of shipment, provided the instrument has been operated in accordance with the instructions outlined in this manual. - Abuse, misuse, or unauthorized repairs will void this warranty. - Warranty work will be performed only at the factory. - The cost of shipment both ways is paid for by Sutter Instrument during the first three months this warranty is in effect, after which the cost is the responsibility of the customer. - The limited warranty is as stated above and no implied or inferred liability for direct or consequential damages is intended. - Consumables, PMTs, galvanometers, and Uniblitz®1 shutters are exempt from this warranty. - An extended warranty for up to three additional years can be purchased at the time of ordering, or until the original warranty expires.
+For pricing and other information, please contact Sutter Instrument.